Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 - Leveraging Big Data in Loyalty – SCENE / Bond Brand Loyalty

-- “Nel mulino che vorrei” – Mulino Bianco / Advice Group
+- “Nel Mulino che Vorrei” – Mulino Bianco / Advice Group

-- Flights Candy-ladder – Intermiles
+- Flights Candy-ladder – InterMiles

 - Delivering efficient app downloads with propensity modelling – Iris Nation Worldwide / Nectar Loyalty Ltd